 An Intro to Classes

 - Excellent: In this class, all exercises are performed off-leash and the dog is required to jump twice.
 There are between 15 and 20 signs, and it takes three qualifying scores of at least 70 points to earn a title.
-In this year’s championship, 79 dog and handler teams are competing at this level.

 How to Get Started